-- 4. EDUCATIONAL PSYCHOLOGY.-See Education 4.
-Elective for Juniors, three times a week.
-Credit, 3 hours. - 5.
-Logic.-The general principles of formal deductive and inductive logic; the training of the mind for careful thinking; the place of the scientific method in the search for empirical truth.
+4. EDUCATIONAL PSYCHOLOGY .- See Education 4.

+5. LOGIC.-The general principles of formal deductive and inductive logic; the training of the mind for careful thinking; the place of the scientific method in the search for empirical truth.
 Stress on accurate and fruitful methods in study.